 Waikawau Bay is the largest DOC campsite.
-It is very popular over the summer months and Easter with families spanning generations, returning year after year.
+It is very popular over the summer months and Easter.
 The campsite is fantastic for families, with around one-third of all campers being children.

-It is at the gateway to the Northern Coromandel and in close proximity to four other DOC campsites.
+It is at the gateway to the Northern Coromandel and in close to four other DOC campsites.
 It is nestled beside a stunning white sand surf beach, with two estuaries and a significant wetland.
 The campsite backs onto native bush which can be explored from the Matamataharakeke Walkway.

-Waikawau Bay is an expansive campground with a capacity of 660 people.
-Bookings should be completed online and are required for Christmas and New year.
+Waikawau Bay is an expansive campsite with a capacity of 660 people.
+Bookings are essential and should be completed online.